oscarlr-TRs/PacMonSTR/README.md

 # PacMonSTR
 ## Intro
-This is refactored code from ```https://github.com/alibashir/pacmonstr``` containing only code corresponding to the dynamic programming (modified Smith–Waterman) algorithm used to count tandem repeat motifs from:
+This is refactored code from ```https://github.com/alibashir/pacmonstr``` containing only code corresponding to the dynamic programming (modified Smith–Waterman) algorithm used to count tandem repeat motifs in long reads from:
 ```
 A. Ummat, A. Bashir, Resolving complex tandem repeats with long reads.
 Bioinformatics.
 30, 3491–3498 (2014).